 Neurogenic and motor speech disorders cover a wide variety of disorders that impact one’s speech and language.
-Most common are:
+The most common are:

 - CVA/”stroke”: aphasia, apraxia, dysarthria, difficulty “thinking”, cognitive impairment, agraphia, agnosia.